Anaesthesia and Pain Medicine Fellowships

 Supervisor: Prof. Tomas Corcoran

-The Research Fellows have approximately 50% of their time allocated to academic duties (teaching and research) and 50% to clinical service.
-Supervision of academic work is performed by Professors Corcoran and Ledowski.
 The Department takes pride in maintaining the highest standards in research governance and ethical behaviour.
-The candidates are expected to be familiar with the principal tenets of Good Clinical Practice (GCP) and are actively encouraged to complete online GCP training.
+Candidates are expected to be familiar with the principal tenets of Good Clinical Practice (GCP) and are actively encouraged to complete online GCP training.

 Simulation Fellowship